 Judson L. Jeffries

-Professor; Co-editor of Spectrum: A Journal on Black Men
+Professor; Editor of Spectrum: A Journal on Black Men; Director of Graduate Studies

 Areas of Expertise